thunlp/FFD/README.md

     @inproceedings{fu2019fact,
-      title={Fact Discovery from Knowledge Base via Facet Decomposition}, author={Zihao, Fu and Yankai, Lin and Zhiyuan, Liu and Wai, Lam}, booktitle={Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long Papers)}, volume={1},
+      title={Fact Discovery from Knowledge Base via Facet Decomposition}, author={Fu, Zihao and Lin, Yankai and Liu, Zhiyuan and Lam, Wai}, booktitle={Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long Papers)}, volume={1},
       year={2019}